 3.)
 Maintain a safe 6' apart for all guests. vendors and yourself.

 4.)
-Live stream an elopement for friends and family.
+Live stream a a Micro Wedding or Elopement for friends and family.

 5.)
 Elope alone with an officiant and photographer -get adventurous!
 Then have a reception later next year.